 This long history is good for collectors and coin enthusiasts, as there are many key date Washington quarters of great value!
-Covered in this article is a brief history, breakdown of metal compositions and a list of valuable Washington Quarters.
-Whip out your coin collection, sit back and discover Washington Quarter Values.
+Covered in this article is a brief history of the quarter, a breakdown of its metal compositions, and a list of valuable Washington quarters.
+Whip out your coin collection, sit back, and learn more about this quarter.
 You never know what you might have!

-History of the Washington Quarter:
+History of the Washington Quarter

 - Originally, the quarters were minted with a 90% Silver composition and a mint mark that could be found on the reverse below the eagle and wreaths.
 The silver coinage continued for thirty two years before the composition was changed to a Copper/Nickel clad.

-- In 1968 the mintmark was moved to the obverse, appearing to the right of Washington’s ribbon.
+- In 1968, the mintmark was moved to the obverse, appearing to the right of Washington’s ribbon.